iopsystems/to_js/README.md

 # To JS

 A small package for simple WebAssembly-to-JavaScript exports for numbers, typed arrays, and strings.
-Supports returning `Option` and `Result` values, which can return `null` and throw an error, respectively.
+Supports returning `Option`s (as `null`) and `Result`s (throwing an exception).
 Typed arrays can be returned as views of Rust memory, avoiding data copies.

 ## Examples